A Unified Theory of Robust and Distributionally Robust Optimization via the Primal-Worst-Equals-Dual-Best Principle: Robust Convex Optimization

 Note that $\sup_{\bm z_i \in \supp} f_i (\bm x, \bm z_i) \le 0$ if and only if $f_i (\bm x, \bm z_i) \le 0$ for all $\bm z_i \in \set{Z}$, $i\in \set{I}$.
 As it solves the uncertain primal problem~\eqref{eq:ps-ro} under the most pessimistic uncertainty realizations, the robust counterpart~\eqref{eq:pw-ro} is sometimes referred to as the {\em primal worst problem}.
 Closely related to the primal worst is the {\it dual best problem}, which solves the dual scenario problem~\eqref{eq:ds-ro} under the most optimistic uncertainty realizations.

 \begin{samepage} \begin{empheq}[box=\fbox]{equation*} \tag{D-B}

 \end{empheq} $\mspace{290mu}$ \textbf{Dual Best Problem} \end{samepage}

 Note that in~\eqref{eq:db-ro} the uncertainty realizations $\bm z_i$, $i \in \set{I}_0$, are decision variables that can be chosen freely within the uncertainty set $\set Z$.
 As~\eqref{eq:db-ro} accommodates only finitely many decision variables and constraints, it is at least principally amenable to numerical solution.
-Unfortunately,~\eqref{eq:db-ro} is generically non-convex as it involves partial perspectives of (jointly) convex functions.
+However, \eqref{eq:db-ro} is generically non-convex as it involves partial perspectives of (jointly) convex functions; see Example~\ref{example:nonconvex} in Appendix~\ref{app:om} in the Electronic Companion.